robstave/Meowcards/cards/aws/ai/ai2.md

 ### Front

 Which Amazon Bedrock features help with content filtering and safety?
 (Choose 2)
 - A. Guardrails for content filtering
 - B. Model customization options
 - C. Prompt management capabilities
 - D. Watermark detection for AI-generated content
 - E. Knowledge base integration

 ### Back

 **Correct Answers**: A and D
-**Explanation**: Guardrails filter harmful, inappropriate, or unwanted content in both inputs and outputs, while watermark detection helps identify AI-generated content, both contributing to safer AI deployments.
+**Explanation**: Guardrails filter harmful, inappropriate, or unwanted content in both inputs and outputs, ensuring that AI-generated responses align with ethical and safety standards.
+Watermark detection helps identify AI-generated content, which is crucial for maintaining transparency and accountability.
+By detecting watermarks, organizations can prevent misuse of AI-generated content, such as plagiarism or the spread of misinformation, thereby enhancing trust and safety in AI deployments.

 <!-- Card End -->